 Edit Plugin Strings

-First of install TranslatePress from wordpress.org.
+First, let’s install the free version of TranslatePress from wordpress.org.
 You can either download the plugin or install it from the WordPress plugin dashboard.

 On the settings page for TranslatePress, disable the “Floating language selection” so you don’t get the Language Switcher on every page.